Frequently Asked Questions

 What do I do if I feel sick?

 Common symptoms of COVID-19 include fever and cough.
-Trouble breathing is a more serious symptom.
-If you are having trouble breathing, the Centers for Disease Control and Prevention (CDC) recommends you seek medical attention, but call your doctor or emergency room before going in and tell them your symptoms.
-If available, put on a face mask before you enter the building.
+If you have emergency warning signs such as trouble breathing, chest pains, and bluish lips, the Centers for Disease Control and Prevention (CDC) recommends you seek medical attention immediately, but call your doctor or emergency room before going in and tell them your symptoms.
+Wear a face mask before you enter the building.
 Please do not show up at Student Health and Counseling Center or other health facilities without calling first.
 Your provider will need to take special measures to protect other people in the clinic.

 - Students may contact the Student Health and Counseling Center.